BIGJRA/BIGJRA.github.io/reborn.md

 ## 11 Badge Quests

 Enter the gate at the bottom of Calcenon.
 The guard inside will ask us to donate $40000 to repair the bridge that was broken in the previous chapter.
-You should have enough cash by now - if not you might have some Star Pieces from the Citae Astrae still in your bag.
-Once you cough up the cash the bridge will be fixed.
+Note that if you don't have enough cash, you'll need to go all the way through Route 4 and Route 3 caves to go between Ametrine Mountain and Calcenon City.
+Anyways, once you cough up the cash the bridge, will be fixed.
 Head outside and to the right on the stairs, and enter the cave here.

 Inside, you can get an *Electrizer*, *Magmarizer*, and *Ghost Memory*.
 Re-enter Calcenon City.
 In the building to the right of the Pokemon Center you can trade this Magmarizer to get a **Magby**!
 In a building to the right of the gym you can trade the Electrizer for an **Elekid**!